 Over time we will be adding content to this section to provide more details about our history, our registered quartets, our repertoire and much more.
 So check back regularly and see what we have added, and in the meantime we hit some key highlights in the Now You Know section below.

 While we are building out the rest of this About Us section, we thought we would highlight some interesting things you should know about EYBS:

-Two of EYBS's original founding members are still active with the Chapter today!
-We would not be who we are today without the 64 years of active service from George Shields and Jack Kelly.
+One of EYBS's original founding members is still actively singing with the Chapter!
+We would not be who we are today without the 70+ years of very active service from George Shields.

 Our Musical Director, Pan Hannon, is a 4th generation barbershopper!

 EYBS has won the right to represent Ontario at the International Chorus Championship 14 times, finishing in the Top 5 seven times!